sshtools/two-slices/README.md

 Windows support is currently provided in the following order :-

  * SWT.
-If SWT is on the CLASSPATH, it's System Tray support and balloon tooltip will be used.
+If SWT is on the CLASSPATH, its System Tray support and balloon tooltip will be used.
  * AWT.
 If no SWT is available, the built-in AWT System Tray support will be used.

 ## Mac OS X